ceph/ceph/doc/cephfs/index.rst

 Storage Cluster system as Ceph Block Devices, Ceph Object Storage with its S3 and Swift APIs, or native bindings (librados).

-.. important:: Ceph FS is currently not recommended for production data.
+.. important:: CephFS currently lacks a robust 'fsck' check and
+               repair function.
+Please use caution when storing important data as the disaster recovery tools are still under development.

 .. ditaa::
             +-----------------------+  +------------------------+